mikel072889/mb-photography-project1/docs/README.md

 # MB PHOTOGRAPHY
-The MB Photography website is a landing page for people looking for photography service where their special moments will be captured through professional photography skills.
+The MB Photography is a website for people looking for photography service where their special moments will be captured through professional photography skills.

-This website showcases the photographer's skills through sample photos and targets people from all walks of life who needs their special moments captured whether it be a wedding, birthday celebration, portrait or travel photography.
+* This website showcases the photographer's skills through sample photos and targets people from all walks of life who needs their special moments captured whether it be a wedding, birthday celebration, portrait or travel photography.
+* This website also allows interested clients to contact the service provider by filling a form.
+Prospective clients are also able to view recent reviews and testimonials from previous clients.
+* You can view the live site [here](https://mikel072889.github.io/mb-photography-project1/).

 [comment]: <> (Screenshot photo will be included here once project is finished)